AlexandreNadiras/PersonalProjects/UseCase/README.md

 In order to make a prediction, you need to run this code, it takes approximatively 4 secondes to execute, and then you can call the function make_pred() and give 2 arguments, the first one being the id of the country, and the second one being the price.

+I decided to use the scikit learn library as this is the machine learning library that I am the most comfortable with.

-Due to the nature of my algorithm, the answer is an integer.
+Due to the nature of my algorithm, the output is an integer.

 You can find here the corresponding number to each country here: